omerholtzman/CommunicationMAMOP/README.md

 *Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Copyright © 2013-2017 Pico Technology Ltd. All rights reserved.
+Copyright Â© 2013-2017 Pico Technology Ltd. All rights reserved.